Learn how to make Bitmoji Decal sticker for your car window using vinyl and a Cricut. An Easy DIY Craft Tutorial Idea. Personalize your car!

 After the vinyl is cut, it is time to bring out the BrightPad and weeding tools.
 Remove the excess vinyl, only leaving the outline of your decal.
 I know it’s hard to see since the vinyl is white and the backing paper is white.

-Cut a piece of transfer tape to the same size of your decal.
+Cut a piece of transfer tape to the same size as your decal.
 Peel back the paper backing and carefully lay the transfer tape over your decal.
 Using the scraper tool, really press the transfer tape onto the vinyl decal.
 Even turn the paper over and go over the backside several times as well.

 Now it’s time to apply the decal to your car window!!
 Make sure the surface is nice and clean.
 Use window cleaner and rubbing alcohol to remove any residue and make sure the decal sticks nice and strong to the window.